 Healthy eating habits with minimisation or elimination of toxins, such as caffeine, alcohol, smoking and drugs, are highly recommended for successful conception.
 Harmful habits can damage the DNA within eggs and sperm.

 A woman’s eggs are all created before 16 weeks’ gestation while they are still a fetus.
 They remain dormant for many years but start to mature, in readiness for ovulation, about 100 days prior to ovulation.
-Sperm, on the other hand, are created from stem cells all the time but take 70 to 90 days to mature and be ready for ejaculation.
+Sperm, on the other hand, take 70 to 90 days to mature and be ready for ejaculation.
 Couples need to ensure their health is on track well before they try to conceive, giving the best chance of success.

 Vitamin supplements are also important.
 For women, folic acid assists with the healthy development of the fetus, in particular the neural tube.
 It is recommended that women use a folic acid supplement for at least three months before conception.
 Other vitamins and minerals may also be lacking and should be assessed by your local doctor.
 A pre-pregnancy assessment is always recommended.
 Also, ensure your vaccinations and Pap smear are up to date.